Joseph V. Melillo: Career

 Melillo was responsible for the artistic direction of theater, dance, music, visual art and film at the multi-venue arts center, which includes the Harvey Theater, Howard Gilman Opera House, Fishman Space, Rose Cinemas, and BAMcafé.
 Prior to that, working with President/Executive Producer Harvey Lichtenstein, Melillo was BAM's producing director, following a six-year tenure as founding director of the BAM Next Wave Festival.

-Over 35 years at BAM, Melillo programmed the work of artists such as Pina Bausch, Philip Glass, Trisha Brown, Bill T. Jones/Arnie Zane, Merce Cunningham, Robert Wilson, Urban Bush Women, Ivo van Hove, Ralph Lemon, Anne Bogart, Cheek by Jowl, Reggie Wilson, Mark Morris, Carl Hancock Rux and Michelle Dorrance.
+Over 35 years at BAM, Melillo programmed the work of artists such as Pina Bausch, Philip Glass, Trisha Brown, Bill T. Jones/Arnie Zane, Merce Cunningham, Robert Wilson, Urban Bush Women, Ivo van Hove, Ralph Lemon, Lee Breuer/Bob Telson, Anne Bogart, Cheek by Jowl, Reggie Wilson, Mark Morris, Carl Hancock Rux and Michelle Dorrance.
 During his tenure, he worked with Karen Brooks Hopkins (BAM president from 1999—2015) and Katy Clark (BAM president from 2015—present).

 He set up artistic partnerships such as the Bridge Project, a three-year series of international theater engagements with a trans-Atlantic company of actors directed by Sam Mendes and produced by BAM, The Old Vic, and Neal Street, and for seven seasons, DanceMotion USA^{sm}, an international cultural diplomacy program in partnership with the US Department of State.
 In 1999, the BAM Rose Cinemas opened with four screens, including one dedicated to repertory and special series.

 Under Melillo's guidance, in 2012 BAM expanded to include the Richard B. Fisher Building.
 It includes the smaller, flexible Fishman Space, a third stage for BAM's programs, as well as the education department and children's programming.
 The history of Melillo's programming at BAM is described in two books: BAM: The Complete Works (2011) and BAM: The Next Wave Festival (2018).
 BAM's archive is digitized and publicly accessible through the Leon Levy Digital Archive.